realfishsam/bnbPlants/README.md

 }, updateInterval * 60 * 60 * 1000); // Convert updateInterval from hours to milliseconds
 ```

+In order to execute the code, NodeJS needs to be installed.
+You can find the installation instructions [here](https://nodejs.dev/en/learn/how-to-install-nodejs/)

 ### Data Visualization
 #### Custom Dashboard
 At first, my intention was to create my own dashboard since I have ample experience as a web developer.
 However, I realized that I lacked proficiency in CSS and decided to expand my knowledge in that area.
 Here is the outcome of my efforts: